Skip to content

 2. Keep it concealed – Store your weed in an inconspicuous container or bag inside your luggage.

 Due to the ever-changing nature of cannabis laws in different parts of the United States and jurisdictions worldwide, what may be legal in one area may not necessarily apply to another.
-This isn’t limited only to federal-versus-state law discrepancies but may also concern local city and town legal frameworks.
+This isn’t limited to federal-versus-state law discrepancies but may also concern local city and town legal frameworks.
 Therefore, staying informed and periodically revisiting Greyhound’s policies becomes crucial.

 See Related: Greyhound Bus Drink Policy: Can You Bring Beverages On The Bus?